ovh/docs/pages/cloud/dedicated/getting-familiar-with-ovhcloud-control-panel/guide.en-gb.md

 ## Objective

 OVHcloud has combined all Kimsufi and So you Start dedicated servers in a product line called Eco, to give you a better overview of our configurations.
 Due to these changes, you can now manage all of your services, across all ranges, from the OVHcloud Control Panel.
-To support you during this migration, we have set up a guide explaining the OVHcloud Control Panel and its options.
+To support you in this change if your have opted for a purchase on the Eco range, we have set up a guide explaining the OVHcloud Control Panel and its options.

 **This guide is designed to help you familiarise yourself with the OVHcloud Control Panel**